Air Show

 Ken & Austin Rieder Redline Airshows Vans RV-8

-Hailing from Cincinnati, Ohio; Redline Airshows will be returning to Battle Creek for 2023.
-This year’s show will feature TWO Vans RV-8s that will thrill the crowd with displays of skill, nerve, and showmanship.
+Hailing from Cincinnati, Ohio; Redline Airshows will be returning to Battle Creek.
+They will thrill the crowd with displays of skill, nerve, and showmanship in their RV-8’s.
 The RV-8 is a 2-seat tandem aircraft that is extremely versatile, can reach speeds of 230 miles per hour, and land short at a slow speed.
 The RV-8s that Redline flies have 200 horsepower engines that are equipped with Hartzell Advanced Structural Composite propellers.

 What makes the show even better is that it is flown by a father and son team, featuring Ken & Austin Rieder.
 The show will feature formation acro as well as solo acro at differing altitudes to showcase unparalleled showmanship, skill, and the overall capabilities of the RV-8.